CyVerse-learning-materials/chipseq_tutorial/step3.rst

 **Read mapping**
 ------------------

-We will next align our reads to the E. coli reference genome.
+In this step, we will align our reads to the E. coli reference genome.
 Any standard short-read alignment program such as BWA, Bowtie can be used for this step.
 We will use Bowtie 1 for aligning our reads.
 For short reads (< 50bp), Bowtie 1 is faster and sensitive than Bowtie2.

 ----